🍂 Fellpflege im Herbst – Achtsamkeit für Hund und Natur

 About the Author

 Michaela Schirmbrand-Pfeiffer is an entrepreneur, coach, and co-founder of STEINKRAFT.
-Dogs have accompanied her since childhood, and today, as a dog mom to Ezra, her Labrador Retriever, they are a personal part of her everyday life.
-In her dog blogs, she shares knowledge, experiences, and natural impulses for people who wish to accompany their dogs mindfully, lovingly, and responsibly.
+Dogs have accompanied her since childhood, and today, as a dog mom to Ezra, her Labrador Retriever, they are also a very personal part of her everyday life.
+In her dog blogs, she shares knowledge, experiences, and natural impulses for people who want to accompany their dogs consciously, lovingly, and responsibly.

 Leave a comment